GBehrends/EthiopianBirdsProject-/Phylogeographic_Concordance/readme.md

 # Step 3
 Run the Make_ASTRAL_PC.sh script.

-# Background for part 2
+## Background for part 2
+To assess genome-wide frequency/support for all possible topologies, we used custom R scripts.
+This was feasible because our hypothesis topologies are quartets with 3 location "tips" and an outgroup, so there are only 3 possible topologies.
+However, we are concerned with the relationships between locations and want support for each without reliance on counting monophyly.
-To assess genome-wide support for alternate topologies, we used the custom R scripts to quantify support with confidence intervals for each possible topology for our two proposed phylogeographic breaks.
-This was feasible because our hypothesis topology is a quartet with 3 location tips and an outgroup.
-Essentially all gene trees are sampled across all species for 1 random sample per location plus the outgroup individual.
-The sampled tips are then stored as a unique topology in an output file.
-The gene trees are used to create maximum clade credibility trees that represented bootstraps.
-This is repeated a number of times and trees are summarized again with confidence intervals.
-These summaries are the frequencies of each topology with a confidence interval.
+Briefly, all gene trees from all species are sampled for 1 random tip per location plus the outgroup.
+The tips are then renamed according to sampling location or "OG".
+All sampled topologies are stored in a file.
+Three tree files are then given for the three possible topologies and sample toplogy support is summarized for each target topology as a bootstrap consensus tree.
+After bootstrapping a number of times, The three hypotheses trees are summarized again with the boostraps to provide an estimate of the frequency of each topology in the genome with confidence intervals.

 # Step 1
+Run Gene_Tree_Sample.r.

+# Step 2
+Create hypothesis .tre files and name them h<topology number>.tre.
+These will serve as target trees to map support from sample topologies to.

+# Step 3
+Run Create_Summary_Trees.sh.
+It may be better to submit it as a batch job because it takes a while.

+# Step 4
+Run Calculate_Quartet_Support.r to map suppport and confidence intervals onto the final trees and save them as .tre files instead of nexus.